 This is important whether you believe you caused the accident or not.
 This is exactly why you have car insurance.
 Let your insurance company investigate the circumstances of the accident.
 After doing so they may decide that you caused the accident, the other driver was 100% at fault, or that you each contributed to the accident occurring.

-Are there mobile cell phone applications available to report accidents to insurance companies?
+Are there mobile apps available to report accidents to insurance companies?

 Yes.
-Today there are several mobile applications available to help you report a car accident.
-The applications are best used in conjunction with your own gathering of evidence.
+Today there are several mobile apps available to help you report a car accident.
+The apps are best used in conjunction with your own gathering of evidence.
 They help your insurance company quickly evaluate the accident in an effort to defend you against any unwarranted claims of negligence, and to assist you in a claim against the other driver.